 Library materials are organized into several different collections.
-When you search the online library catalog, you will see which collection each of your results is in.
-To find your item in the Library, you will need to know both its collection name (or location) and its call number.
-Books and audiovisuals are typically organized using the Library of Congress Classification System, unless otherwise noted.
+When you search the online library catalog, you will see which collection your item belongs to.
+To find your item in the Library, you will need to know both the collection name (or location) and the individual call number.
+Materials are organized using the Library of Congress Classification System, unless otherwise noted.

 3-D anatomy models are available for check out at the Circulation Desk.
 You must present your picture ID and have a current library account to check out models.
 Models checked out from the Library are not allowed outside of the building.

 The mission of the Pitt Community College Archives is as follows: